We always strive to achieve the best investment returns for our members, and we do so responsibly

 - Collaborating with other investors through engagement with companies

-- Collaborating with other investors through engagement with policy makers to encourage strong and concerted policy action, such as through our membership and the CEO’s Chair of the IGCC
+- Collaborating with other investors through engagement with policy makers to encourage strong and concerted policy action, such as through our membership with the IGCC

 - Measuring and reporting our carbon footprint and carbon intensity of the equity portfolio, including signing the PRI led Montreal Carbon Pledge to measure and report the carbon emissions and intensity of equity portfolios